Code of Care

 4. We are gentle and generous with each other

-If the person who notices the transgression doesn't feel comfortable doing this, or an agreement is not reached, they can raise this with the Convenor.
+If you notice that someone else has transgressed this Code of Care, please say something.
+This could be a private conversation where you aim to come to an agreement about the best way to address the issue.
+If the person who experiences or notices the transgression doesn't feel comfortable doing this, or an agreement is not reached, they can raise this with the Convenor.